dojo/docs/dijit/layout/LinkPane.rst

 .. contents ::
     :depth: 2

-A simple widget which acts similarly to a :ref:`ContentPane <dijit/layout/ContentPane>` with the subtle difference being the innerHTML of the widget is used as the title, and works exclusively with remote html (by way of a href="" attribute)
+A simple widget which acts similarly to a :ref:`ContentPane <dijit/layout/ContentPane>` with the subtle difference being the innerHTML of the widget is used as the title, and works exclusively with remote HTML (by way of a href="" attribute).

 Example
 =======

 When the parser runs and sees this node, a content pane will be generated with the title "Hello", and the content will be pulled from "foo.html"

 .. html ::